FOSH-following-demand/thermostatic-water-bath/documentation/building/README.md

   if everything is correct, and the arduino is correcly connected based on the schematics, you can upload the code using the right arrow :arrow_right:

-  __WARNING:__  Make sure than you selected the correct _microcontroller_ in the selection menu, as showned here
+  __WARNING:__:warning:  Make sure than you selected the correct _microcontroller_ in the selection menu, as showned here
   <a href="https://github.com/FOSH-following-demand/thermostatic-water-bath/tree/master/software/MCU" title="scr0"><img src="https://github.com/FOSH-following-demand/thermostatic-water-bath/blob/master/documentation/building/pictures/scr3.png?raw=true"></a>

   After that, you'll see the current temperature in the monitor of the Arduino Serial Monitor (you can use _crtl + shift + m_ as direct access) as showned on the end of the video.